MfonUdoh/Mazer/README.md

 add new entries to the set_level method in the game class, the dictionaries in this method store the co-ordinates of both the obstacles positions and the player's start position and also the estimated minimum number of moves (to generate a score for the user) it takes to beat the level, also remember to change line 210 to match the total number of levels you have if you've added more.

 My main reason for creating the game was to try to learn more about object-oriented structure.
-The functions are seperated into seperate class methods, to finish off I need to break the code up into different files.
+The key objects of the program are seperated into classes and the classes are stored in individual .py files since refactor.